 Additionally, Thunderbolt 3 is much faster at 40 Gbps transfer speed!
-To put that into perspective, USB 3.2 Gen 2 reaches 10 Gbps and dual channel USB 3.2 Gen 2×2 reaches 20 Gbps transfer speed.
+To put that into perspective, USB 3.2 Gen 2 reaches 10 Gbps, and dual channel USB 3.2 Gen 2×2 comes with a 20 Gbps transfer speed.

 Also Read: Why RAM is Called Volatile Memory?